Marx's theory of alienation: From a worker's product

-From the act of production
+From a worker's productive activity

 In the capitalist mode of production, the generation of products (goods and services) is accomplished with an endless sequence of discrete, repetitive motions that offer the worker little psychological satisfaction for "a job well done."
-By means of commodification, the labor power of the worker is reduced to wages (an exchange value); the psychological estrangement (Entfremdung) of the worker results from the unmediated relation between his productive labor and the wages paid to him for the labor.
+By means of commodification, the labour power of the worker is reduced to wages (an exchange value); the psychological estrangement (Entfremdung) of the worker results from the unmediated relation between his productive labour and the wages paid to him for the labour.
 The worker is alienated from the means of production via two forms: wage compulsion and the imposed production content.
-The worker is bound to unwanted labour as a means of survival, labour is not "voluntary but coerced" (forced labor).
+The worker is bound to unwanted labour as a means of survival, labour is not "voluntary but coerced" (forced labour).
 The worker is only able to reject wage compulsion at the expense of their life and that of their family.
-The distribution of private property in the hands of wealth owners, combined with government enforced taxes compel workers to labor.
+The distribution of private property in the hands of wealth owners, combined with government enforced taxes compel workers to labour.
 In a capitalist world, our means of survival is based on monetary exchange, therefore we have no other choice than to sell our labour power and consequently be bound to the demands of the capitalist.